 Another great resource for EFT tapping is this YouTube video by Gala Darling.
 She’s a great motivational speaker.
 Her work on EFT is great to watch.

 4. The Scissors In The Mind Exercise

 I found this practice in Susan Jeffers’s book called Embracing Uncertainty.
 It is a visualization technique that helps teach us how to process feelings.
-It’s about mentally cutting the cord to our attachment of the expectation that is tying us to that emotion.
+It’s about mentally cutting the cord to our attachment to the expectation that ties us to that emotion.

 For example, if you are worried about an outcome of a job interview, you would practice this technique to help you break the attachment to your expectation of getting the job and thus remove your stress or anxiety about it.